Church of St John the Baptist, Yeovil

 The Church of St John the Baptist in Yeovil, Somerset, is a Church of England parish church.

-The church was built in the late 14th century, but was reconstructed in the 1850s.
+The church was built between 1380 and 1405, but was renovated in the 1850s.
 It has been designated as a Grade I listed building.
 The tower, which was built around 1480, is 92 ft high, in four stages with set-back offset corner buttresses.
 It is thought that the work was supervised by William Wynford, master mason of Wells Cathedral.
 To meet the growing size of Yeovil and the increased population, work on a second church, Holy Trinity, began on 24 June 1843, and this relieved the pressures on St John's.
 In 1863, shortage of space in the graveyard was alleviated by the opening of the Preston Road cemetery.

-The church is capped by openwork balustrading matching the parapets which are from the 19th century, when major reconstruction work was undertaken from 1851 to 1860.
+The church is capped by openwork balustrading matching the parapets which are from the 17th century.
+Major reconstruction work was undertaken from 1851 to 1860.
 The tower has two-light late 14th century windows on all sides at bell-ringing and bell-chamber levels, the latter having fine pierced stonework grilles.
 There is a stair turret to the north-west corner, with a weather vane termination.
 Among the fourteen bells are two dating from 1728 and made by Thomas Bilbie of the Bilbie family in Chew Stoke.
 Another from the same date, the "Great Bell", was recast in 2013, from 4502 lb to 4992 lb.

 Because of the state of some of the external masonry the church has been added to the Heritage at Risk Register.

 Unusually, the stained glass windows include a depiction of a lone Judas Iscariot with a dark halo.
 Inside the church is a brass reading desk originally made in East Anglia.

 The parish is part of a benefice with St Andrew, Yeovil, in the Diocese of Bath and Wells.
 A Member of the South West Gospel Partnership, it has an evangelical character.